Horizont-Europe-Interstore/Legacy-Protocol-Converter/Readme.md

 Build the JAR: ```mvn clean package```

 Build the Docker image: ```docker build -t lpc:latest .```

+**OPTIONAL** If using the custom configuration file for the logging, then this file must be mounted to the container before running it.
+It must be mounted to `/app/log-config/log4j2.xml` like this:

+`docker run -v /path/to/log4j2.xml:/app/log-config/log4j2.xml lpc:latest`

 Run the Docker container and mount configuration folder: ```docker run -v /path/to/config:/app/conf lpc:latest```